Derelict house sells for £282,000 after bidding war - £112,000 more than the guide price

 A gravel pit copse, next to Wickham Golf Course and a row of detached houses, sold for nearly twice its guide price.
 The 0.69-acre freehold plot at Titchfield Lane, Wickham, near Fareham, fetched £75,000, which was £35,000 above estimate.

 A leasehold ground floor flat, with allocated parking and a lock-up store, at 1 Everell Court, Clarendon Road, Southsea, went for £96,000, which was £16,000 above estimate.
-It is currently let at £7,140 per annum.
+It is currently let at £7,140 a year.

 SEE ALSO: Tour inside derelict Fareham house